Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Exploratory Primal-Dual DPO with Exploration Bonuses

-Here $N^{\online}$ is the number of preference data collected online in each iteration. $\gamma^{\online}>0$ is a given regularization parameter. $C^{\base}$ is a parameter related to a baseline policy which is used in online data collection.
-The definitions of the baseline policy and $C^{\base}$ are in Eq.~\eqref{eq:def_C_base} in Appendix~\ref{apx:alg_opddpo}.
+Here $N^{\online}$ is the number of preference data collected online in each iteration. $\gamma^{\online}>0$ is an input regularization parameter. $L^{\base}$ is a parameter related to a baseline policy that is used in online data collection.
+The definitions of the baseline policy and $L^{\base}$ are in Eq.~\eqref{eq:def_C_base} in Appendix~\ref{apx:alg_opddpo}.

 \begin{theorem}[Result of Algorithm $\algopddpo$] With probability at least $1-\delta$, for any $K\geq1$, the output policy $\pi^{\out}_K$ of algorithm $\algopddpo$ satisfies

 \end{theorem}